 Gifts Under $20

 If you think you can’t delight your girlfriend with a gift that costs less than $20, think again.
-When College Magazine polled girlfriends across the country about their gift wishes, one answer came up again and again: What made a gift special wasn’t the cost but the thought that went into it.
-Typical statements included, “Time together means a lot more to me than things” and “Don’t look for something grand, look for something that matters.”
+What makes a gift special isn’t the cost but the thought that went into it.

 In other words, to make your significant other happy, you must show you were really thinking about her and her particular needs, tastes, and wishes.
 And there are all kinds of gifts that express that idea, even on a shoestring budget.